 It is fairly common for puppies to get hiccups.
 Puppies tend to get hiccups far more frequently than adult dogs.
 The theory is that puppies are so full of energy, and they tend to get overexcited as they discover the world and their surroundings, which has an impact on their breathing pattern.
 Puppies tend to drink water faster, gulp on their food faster, and run around more frequently, all these factors increase the possibility of them getting hiccups.

 Another theory is that a fit of hiccups is related to the developing and growing muscles and organs in their bodies.
 Puppies can get hiccups in their sleep—some of them without even waking up!
 And even before birth, developing puppies in the womb and other mammals’ fetuses can get hiccups—including humans!
 Scientists believe this is some kind of test drive of the respiratory muscle function.
-So, all these factors add up and are the reason why generally puppies tend to get hiccups more frequently than adult dogs.
+So, all these factors add up and are the reason why puppies generally tend to get hiccups more frequently than adult dogs.

 Brachycephalic or flat-faced dog breeds such as Bulldogs, Boxers, and Pugs tend to get hiccups more frequently.
 Their respiratory anatomy with their shorter muzzles and restricted airflow is the cause for this.
-So, if you have a flat-faced puppy, the chances of it getting the hiccups frequently are increased.
+So, if you have a flat-faced puppy, the chances of them getting the hiccups frequently are increased.

 What Can I Do to Stop My Puppy’s Hiccups?